DeMuenu/VoiceToOSC/README.md

 ## 📖 About

 This tool allows you to define a voice command, which you can link to multiple OSC actions.
 The program allows setting bool/int/floats.
 For bool's you can enable a toggle mode, which flips the bool every time you speak the associated command.
-A chatbox integration is planned as well as commands from other users.
+A chatbox integration is planned, as well as commands from other users.

 All voice recognition runs locally.
 With a voice recognition model by VOSK, it uses around 300 MB of RAM at Runtime.
 The Tool doesn't connect to any service except for the locally running VRChat OSC connection.